 Welcome to Cristina Masoller homepage

-· Advanced Study Group in Optical Rare Events at the Max Planck Institute for the Physics of Complex Systems 2014.
+· Advanced Study Group in Optical Rare Events at the Max Planck Institute for the Physics of Complex Systems in Dresden, Germany, July-October, 2014.

 I am Associated Professor in the Departament de Física i Enginyeria Nuclear in the Universitat Politècnica de Catalunya (UPC) in the research group on Nonlinear Dynamics, Nonlinear Optics and Lasers (DONLL).
 Find here my CV.